|Mitchell Stone jokes that President-elect Donald Trump is "the richest person I've ever schmoozed with."

 |Below: Mitchell Stone joins blues masters Roadside Louie and the Dusters prior to their appearance on the Fat Cats stage of

-Norwegian Cruise Lines' newest and biggest ship, the Epic, sailing off the coast of St. Maarten in the Caribbean Sea
+Norwegian Cruise Lines' then-newest and biggest ship, the Epic, sailing off the coast of St. Maarten in the Caribbean Sea

 on December 9, 2010.
 Left to right: Bill Stuve (bass & vocals), Louis "Roadside Louie" Massaro (harp & vocals),